Why biting nails is a GOOD habit (and you should try it)

 So if you bite nails and you think it’s a bad habit, I’d love to hear from you why you think it’s a bad habit.

 Is it a habit to relieve stress?
-You bite them so short it starts to bleed?
+Do you bite them so short it starts to bleed?
 In that case, it’s not the biting nails that’s the bad habit, that’s just the expression of another bad habit, you stress out easily.

 Get my point?

-Another one: Ordering pizza when feeling stressed.
-Ooooh can I relate to that!
+Another one: ordering pizza when feeling stressed.
+Ooooh, can I relate to that!
 But, again, it’s a reaction to stress.
-So can I change the habit of ordering pizza when feeling stressed?
+So, can I change the habit of ordering pizza when feeling stressed?
 What is really happening?
-I order pizza because I want to comfort myself, reward myself.
+I order pizza because I want to comfort and reward myself.
 Feel better.
 Do I really feel better after the pizza?
 Rejuvenated, energized, focused, in a happy state?

 I don’t know about you, but no, that’s not how I feel after a pizza.
-Sure, during eating the pizza I feel great!
-But that lasts only for like 10 minutes until the pizza is done.
-After that, I feel not better than before, I might even feel worse.
+Sure, while eating the pizza I feel great!
+But that lasts only about 10 minutes until the pizza is done.
+After that, I don’t feel better than before; I might even feel worse.

-So instead of ordering the pizza, I could also do a workout, run, kick something, jump rope, whatever it is.
+So instead of ordering pizza, I could also work out, run, kick something, jump rope, whatever it is.
 Do I feel better during?
 Probably not (well, maybe the kicking things…), but afterward, I do feel better.

-You know, I learned that when I have a bad habit, and it disturbs ME or the ones I live with, I want to change them.
+You know, I learned that when I have a bad habit, and it disturbs me or the ones I live with, I want to change it.
 Somehow the habit has helped me in the past, but for now, it doesn’t anymore.

 So I change them.